-(4 Only during remote control(5 The error of a set value input adds to the general error of the related value on the DC input of the device
+(4 Only during remote control

+(5 The error of a set value input adds to the general error of the related value on the DC terminal of the device

-3.5.4.4 Resolution
+3.6.4.4 Resolution

-The analog interface is internally sampled and processed by a digital micro-controller.
+The analog interface is internally sampled and processed by a digital microcontroller.
 This causes a limited resolution of analog steps.
-The effective resolution is the same for set values (VSEL etc.) and actual values (VMON/CMON).
-It's 26214 steps for 0...100% of a value when working in the 10 V range.
+The resolution is the same for set values (VSEL etc.) and actual values (VMON/CMON) and is 26214 for 0...100% when working with the 10 V range.
 In the 5 V range this resolution halves.
 Due to tolerances, the truly achievable resolution can be slightly lower.

-3.5.4.5 Overview of the D-sub socket
+3.6.4.5 Overview of the D-sub socket

-3.5.4.6 Simplified diagram of the pins
+3.6.4.6 Simplified diagram of the pins